Chhattisgarh: ED arrests IAS officer, 2 others in money laundering case | Law-Order

 Businessman Sunil Agrawal of Indramani group and Laxmikant Tiwari, uncle of ''absconding'' businessman Suryakant Tiwari, were also taken into custody in the morning by the federal agency from state capital Raipur, they said.

-The three persons were arrested under criminal sections of the Prevention of Money Laundering Act (PMLA) and will be produced before a local court, where the ED will seek their further custody.
+The three persons were arrested under criminal sections of the Prevention of Money Laundering Act (PMLA).
+The three were produced before a local court that sent them to 8 days of ED custody till October 21, a senior official said.

 Vishnoi, an Indian Administrative Service officer of 2009 batch, is currently working as the CEO of the Chhattisgarh Infotech Promotion Society (Chips).
 He was questioned by the agency at its office in Raipur on Wednesday along with a few others.
 The bureaucrat also holds additional charge of managing director of Chhattisgarh State Cooperative Marketing Federation (Markfed) and has earlier served as the director of geology and mining department and MD of Chhattisgarh Mineral Development Corporation (CMDC) in the incumbent Congress government led by Chief Minister Bhupesh Baghel.
 The CMDC undertakes scientific exploration, commercial exploitation and viable trading of minerals in the state.